PhenixCollaboration/web/_results/hepdata.md

 It is assumed that the PPG members responsible for the HEPData submission have GitHub accounts since the workflow involves a dedicated section of the
 {% include navigation/findlink.md name='hepdata_github' tag='official PHENIX repository' %}.
 The procedure of publishing materials on HEPData includes a few steps but still is fairly straighforward.
 It relies on having (a) properly formatted data (b) a designated reviewer in the IRC (c) making use of GitHub to manage the material and make corrections if necessary.
 Here are the details:
 * The IRC is responsible for QA of the data.
-The IRC selects one of its members as the official reviewer of the data uploaded to the HEPData portal who checks the data and gives final approval before the data goes live.
+The IRC selects one of its members as the official reviewer of the data uploaded to the HEPData portal who checks the data and gives the final approval before data goes live.
 * The submission package for a given publication is prepared by the working group in the form of properly formatted YAML (and optional PNG) files.
 The HEPData portal provides adequate documentation on this and other subjects.
 * There is a mandatory *submission.yaml* file describing the package.
-It is strongly recommended that the comments include the **Inspire ID** of the publication, the **internal PPG ID** and the name and e-mail address of the designated IRC member for final approval;
+It is strongly recommended that the comments included in this file *(lines starting with '#')* include the **Inspire ID** of the publication, the **internal PPG ID** and the name and e-mail address of the designated IRC member for final approval.
+This is not to be confused with the *"comments"* tag which traditionally contains the abstract of the publication as it was published.
-this can be done using optional comment lines starting with '#'.
 * Validation step:
-   * Optional: please see **Appendix A** for a simple way to confirm basic validity of your submission material format
+   * Optional: please see **Appendix A** for a simple way to confirm basic validity of the format of your submission
    * Strongly recommended: use the **sandbox** feature on the HEPData Portal (see **Appendix B**)
-* The submission package (i.e. a collection of files created for HEPData) is then added to a specific folder of the PHENIX repository on GitHub (please see **Appendix C** below).
-If you created a **".gz" or a ".tar" file** for testing purposes, please make sure it is not checked into the git repository, it is not necessary and may create ambiguity regarding the primary source of the data.
-Just remove such files when you are ready to commit to the repo.
+* After validation, the submission package (i.e. a collection of files created for HEPData) is then added to a specific folder of the PHENIX repository on GitHub (please see **Appendix C** below).
+If you created **".gz" or a ".tar" files** for testing purposes, please make sure these are not checked into the git repository, it is not necessary and may create ambiguity regarding the primary source of the data.
+Just remove such files when you are ready to commit to the repo and only keep YAML and optional image files.
-* Once notified, **the DAP team will upload the package to HEPData** and inform the designated IRC member that they need to review the data already uploaded and issue their final approval.
+* Once notified, **the DAP team will upload the package to HEPData** and perform basic checks.
+* If all looks good, the designated IRC member will be notified that they need to review the uploaded data.
 This is done via a Web link.
-* Each table or plot is approved separately by the designated IRC member.
-If errors are found, corrections should be made and checked into the repository (Appendix C), and a pull request created
+* *Each table or plot is approved separately by the designated IRC member.* If errors are found, corrections should be made and checked into the repository (Appendix C), and a pull request created, effectively repeating the cycle.
-* The PHENIX HEPData coordinator will update the material on the site and notify the reviewer
+* The PHENIX HEPData coordinator will update the material on the site and notify the reviewer.
 * After each item in the submission is approved the PHENIX HEPData coordinator will finalize the submission.
 At this point, it becomes globally visible on the HEPData portal and the process is complete.